jncraton/architecture-cpsc2420/lectures/14-io-busses-interrupts.md

 Multiplexing
 ------------

-- Pins are limited, and wider parallel connection are faster, so we reuse the same pins for communication
+- Pins are limited, and wider parallel connections are faster, so we reuse the same pins for communication

 14 Buses
 ========